gm-stack/victopo/README.markdown

 This software allows you to download and compile high-resolution vector topographic maps from VIC (NSW and TAS untested) geospatial data servers.
 The resulting maps include many of the features found in the printed VIC topographic map series and are well-suited for printing.
 You can specify the exact extent of the area which you wish to map, as well as your desired scale (typically 1:25000).
 The topographic map is output in [scalable vector graphics](http://en.wikipedia.org/wiki/Scalable_Vector_Graphics) (SVG) format for use and further editing with vector graphics programs such as Inkscape or Illustrator.
 Other map formats including raster, KMZ and GeoTIFF can also be produced.

-This software is based on the excellent work of [Matthew Hollingworth](https://github.com/mholling) but has been updated to work specifically with the VIC geospacial data sercers.
-Matthew Hollingworth's orginal code was designed for the production of rogaining maps and ncluded several extra features (such as aerial imagery overlays, marker layers for control checkpoints, arbitrary map rotation and magnetic declination marker lines).
+This software is based on the excellent work of [Matthew Hollingworth](https://github.com/mholling) but has been updated to work specifically with the VIC geospacial data servers.
+Matthew Hollingworth's orginal code was designed for the production of rogaining maps and included several extra features (such as aerial imagery overlays, marker layers for control checkpoints, arbitrary map rotation and magnetic declination marker lines).
 This code is now aimed at anyone wanting to create custom VIC topo maps for outdoor recreation.

 Pre-Requisites
 ==============

 The software is run as a script, so you will need some familiarity with the command line.
-This Victorian version of the NSWTOPO has been developed and tested on ubuntu but has also been tested on Mac.
+This Victorian version of the [NSWTOPO](https://github.com/mholling/nswtopo) has been developed and tested on ubuntu but has also been tested on Mac.

 The following open-source packages are required in order to run the script: